 The MIRT-programme consists of one year of full-time residential studies in Kampen.
 After successful completion of the programme, students receive a fully accredited Master of Arts degree in Theology.
 Excellent students can follow up with PhD-studies.

 During the last five years, around forty students successfully finished the programme and many of them are now involved in theological education and/or continuing with PhD studies.

 The MIRT offers international and Dutch students a unique opportunity to:

 By studying in the MIRT programme, students also join a worldwide network of theological institutions and professors, for we strive to promote future international theological cooperation for the glory of God and mutual enrichment.

 The two main distinguishing features of the programme are its Reformed identity and its academic excellence:

 We conform to the following basic markers of Reformed identity:

 The MIRT programme aims for academic excellence and offers a fully accredited MA degree (60 ECTS credits) at a high academic level.
-The programme is designed for future church leaders, theologians, and teachers from theological or other academic institutions.
-Lecturers will be experts from the Theological University in Kampen and other recognized theological institutions from around the world.
+The programme is designed for current and future teachers from theological and other academic institutions.
+Lecturers are experts from the Theological University of Kampen and other recognized theological institutions from around the world.